PhD Programme in Conservation Science and Sustainability Studies

 Admission and Eligibility

-- The candidate must have a Master’s degree in any social science, natural science or engineering discipline and have secured a minimum of 55% marks or equivalent.
+- The candidate must have a Master’s degree in any social science, natural science or engineering discipline and have secured a minimum of 55% or equivalent.

 Candidates seeking admission for the PhD programme at ATREE should submit the following documents: